Deborah Birx said Trump was being given ‘parallel data’ on covid-19

 “If it was ricin, I was dead, so bye-bye,” he said.
 (On several occasions, envelopes containing that lethal powder were intercepted before reaching the White House or other government officials.)

 As the pandemic shut down the country last March, Fauci and Birx rapidly became the faces of the government response, appearing in daily news conferences alongside Trump, Pence and other top officials.
-While Birx put her support behind the administration and for a time received praise from Trump, the former president criticized Fauci from the get-go for contradicting his efforts to play down a growing death toll.
+While Birx put her support behind the administration and for a time received praise from Trump, the president criticized Fauci from the get-go for contradicting his efforts to play down a growing death toll.

 Fauci, in his interview with the Times, noted that while he remained in his day job leading the National Institute of Allergy and Infectious Diseases, “Birx had to live with this person in the White House every day.
 So it was much more of a painful situation for her.”

 He faced repeated criticism from the president for going against the White House’s efforts to tamp down the virus, noting that Trump sometimes called him to “express disappointment” about these conflicts.
-But despite the pressure, he said he never thought about quitting his post.
+Despite the pressure, he said he never thought about quitting his post.

 “I always felt that if I did walk away, the skunk at the picnic would no longer be at the picnic,” he said.
 “Even if I wasn’t very effective in changing everybody’s minds, the idea that they knew that nonsense could not be spouted without my pushing back on it, I felt was important.”

-Birx expressed more hesitations about her tenure, telling Brennan that she wishes she had been “more outspoken publicly” on matters like coronavirus testing.
+Birx expressed more hesitations about her tenure, telling Brennan that she wishes she had been “more outspoken publicly” on matters such as coronavirus testing.

-“I always feel like I could have done more … I didn’t know all the consequences of all of these issues,” she said.
+“I always feel like I could have done more. … I didn’t know all the consequences of all of these issues,” she said.

 After the Associated Press reported last month that she had traveled to her Delaware vacation home over Thanksgiving, flouting public health warnings against such trips, she announced she would retire from her position at the CDC.